Indatus/trucker/README.md

 <a name="config-laravel"/>
 ### Configure in Laravel

 Trucker works well with the [Laravel](http://laravel.com) framework.
-If your using Trucker within Laravel, you just need to run the following command to publish the Trucker config files to the **app/config/packages/indatus/trucker** folder.
+If your using Trucker within Laravel, you just need to run the following command to publish the Trucker config files.

 ````
 php artisan vendor:publish indatus/trucker